Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-Need some tips on how to buy the best backpack for your trip?
-Read this.
+If you need some tips on how to buy the best backpack for your hiking trip, read this.

 how to pack your backpack pointers, in three easy steps.

-To be really precise, a pre-step in packing a backpack is to go over all of your gear to look for rips, abrasions, non working zippers or fasteners, or anything else that would cause you trouble on the trail.
+Look for rips, abrasions, frayed seams, poor stitching, non working zippers or fasteners, or anything else that would cause you trouble or discomfort on the trail.

-Think beyond good weather scenarios, to determine if your gear would stand up to wind, rain, snow, extreme heat or other conditions.
+Think beyond good weather scenarios.
+It's important to determine if your current gear would stand up to wind, rain, snow, extreme heat or other conditions.

-To answer that question, let's look at some examples of each of these storage options before you begin packing a backpack.
+To give you a thorough answer to that question, let's look at some examples of each of these storage options before you begin packing a backpack.

 Stuff gets stuffed into your stuff bags, you pull the draw string closed and lock it with a plastic cord lock, and voila! everything is in one neat, compact parcel.